 There may be a contribution required towards support provided for your care needs however this is dependent on your individual circumstances.
 The workers will be able to advise you in regards to this.

 My Care in Birmingham which includes a directory of services from a range of organisations for people with sensory impairment

 BID (Birmingham Institute for the Deaf)

-RNID (Royal National Institute for Deaf People)
+Action on Hearing Loss (was Royal National Institute for Deaf People)